 You should check on the source which syntax they accept, but in most cases, all you have to do is separate each tag with a space.

-In this case, the best solution is to use a post-filter, which loads the results from the source using your search, then filter them with another search.
+In this case, the best solution is to use a post-filter, which loads the results from the source using your search and then filters them with another search.

 Post-filtering uses the most popular search syntax in boorus, which is:

 - Separate tags by spaces to make an "AND" (ex:

 - Prefix a tag or a filter by a caret (

 rating:safe), the list of tokens can be found on the Filename page

 field:>valueto filter by a token value using a comparison (ex: